Siphon880gh/davinci-resolve-scripter/README.md

 Run `make clean` to restore the filenames.

+## Ancillary folder?

+These are scripts I developed while trying to automate creating video from images with transition and motion effects.
+However, the scripts ended up being useless for this purpose, but they may be useful for other purposes, so I kept the scripts in this folder.

 ## Explanations

 ### Explanation of OTIO Timeline (generate-otio.py)
-Code currently works for edl.
+Code currently works for EDL and OTIO timeline.
 EDL does not support wipes but supports cuts and dissolves (aka crossfades).
-Even fcp xml 1.11 does not support it (tested by exporting then reimporting over an undone timeline).
+Even fcp xml 1.11 does not support it (tested by exporting then reimporting into an empty project).
 EDL and AAF fails saying unrecognized transitions when transitioning out timeline with wipes

-But I found otio format works!
+But I found OTIO format works!
 You can’t easily create OTIO format because it’s very wordy.
 But there’s a python package opentimelineio that’s developed for the purpose of generating OTIO timeline (if you’re not exporting the timeline as OTIO from DaVinci).
-There is no such nodejs equivalent as of late 2024
+There is no such nodejs equivalent as of late 2024.

+Why we generate the OTIO timeline file?
+It would be too difficult for the user to markup the timeline file themselves because of its high verbosity and transition frames are fussy.
+Even if you had chosen the more simple EDL (if you’re not doing wipe transitions), you wouldn’t want to figure out the exact time codes for transition to work.